LondonTrustMedia/cs_training/_computers/linux.md

 	<p>There are upsides and downsides to either approach, but at this point rolling release distros are not as commonly-used as the standard release-based ones.</p>
 </div>

+In addition, each distribution also contains different packages by default.
+These differences (among other more in-depth ones) is the reason our app can work on some distributions, but may fail on others.

 ---